-On 24 May 2023, the Company's Board of Directors unanimously approved the award/allotment of 1.34% of the issued share capital of the Company to the Company's CEO, Mr. Yiannos Michaelides.
+On 24 May 2023, the Company's Board of Directors unanimously approved the award/allotment of 1.34% of the issued share capital of the Company to the Company's ex-CEO, Mr. Yiannos Michaelides.
 This term was included in Mr. Michaelides' employment contract which was signed in May 2020 and was effective from 15 June 2020.
-According to the contract, Mr. Michaelides would be eligible for up to the award/allotment of 1.5% of the issued share capital of the Company should certain targets for the year ended 31 December 2022 be achieved.
-As a result, it is expected that in 2024, 45,058 shares of €1.71 each will be awarded/allotted to Mr. Michaelides for free.
-At the date of this report it has not yet been decided whether Mr. Michaelides will be awarded or allotted the shares as well as the exact implementation date.
-Furthermore, the contract provides an option to Mr. Michaelides to exit the plan if he chooses to, by selling the shares awarded/allotted to him back to the Company.
-This transaction was not reflected in the Company's financial statements for the years ended 31 December 2020, 2021 and 2022 and has been identified as an error for purposes of the 31 December 2023 financial statements.
-As such, the 31 December 2022 financial statements have been restated to reflect the impact of this transaction.
-Please refer to Notes 4 and 7 for more detailed explanation of the facts and the accounting entries involved.
-Given that the shares have not been awarded/allotted to Mr. Michaelides, the financial statements include a provision amounting to €1,264,263 (2022: €1,170,614) within trade and other payables in relation to this matter.
-The expense recognized in the Statement of comprehensive income amounts to €93,649 (2022: €78,243).
+According to the contract, Mr. Michaelides would have been eligible for up to the award/allotment of 1.5% of the issued share capital of the Company should certain targets for the year ended 31 December 2022 be achieved.
+As a result, it was expected that in 2024, 45,058 shares of €1.71 each would have been awarded/allotted to Mr. Michaelides for free.
+Furthermore, the contract provided an option to Mr. Michaelides to exit the plan if he had chosen to, by selling the shares awarded/allotted to him back to the Company.
+Given that the shares have not been awarded/allotted to Mr. Michaelides, the 31 December 2023 separate financial statements included a provision amounting to €1,264,263 (2022: €1,170,614) within trade and other payables in relation to this matter and the expense recognised in the statement of comprehensive income amounted to €93,649 (2022: €78,243).
+Similarly, an additional provision of €98,509 with the corresponding expense were recognised in 2024, for the period from 1 January to 20 December 2024.
+Following the above, on 20 December 2024, the Company issued 45,058 new shares of €1.71 each share, which were subsequently awarded to Mr. Michaelides for free.
+Furthermore, also on 20 December 2024, Mr. Michaelides exercised the exit plan, by selling all the shares awarded to him back to GO plc, leading to an increase in GO's shareholding percentage to 70.61%.
+The Company had no financial implications in relation to the above stated transactions, thus it proceeded to eliminate the provision of €1,362,772 made in its accounting records.
+The said elimination did not affect the company's statement of comprehensive income but instead, led to the increase of the capital reserve by €1,285,722 and consequently the Company's equity (Notes 25 and 26).